TAP top app download banner

 How much ang pow to give for Chinese New Year?
 Some basic rules!

-Before we get to the details of how much ang pow to give for Chinese New Year, let’s look at some very interesting “rules” related to these auspicious red packets:
+Before diving into the details of how much ang pow to give this Chinese New Year, let’s explore some fascinating “rules” and traditions surrounding these auspicious red packets:

 • Married adults give, not receive